 Administrative Protective Order

-This notice also services as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3), which governs business proprietary information in this segment of the proceeding.
-Timely written notification of the return/destruction of APO materials or conversion to judicial protective order is hereby requested.
-Failure to comply with the regulations and terms of an APO is a sanctionable violation.
+This notice also serves as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the Start Printed Page 38680destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
+Timely written notification of the return or destruction of APO materials or conversion to judicial protective order is hereby requested.
+Failure to comply with the regulations and the terms of an APO is a sanctionable violation.

 Notification to Interested Parties